PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/100-hidden/1-checkout-subscription/README.md

 ## Use case

-Some of you don't want to use the whole funnel, because it doesn't fit very well with your onboarding flow.
-In this case we provide a checkout only component, which handle only the the payment method, billing address and the CTA to subscribe.
+Some of our user don't want to use the whole funnel, because it doesn't fit very well with the onboarding flow.
+We provide a checkout only component, which handle only the the payment method, billing address and the subscription CTA.

+This component can be imported in any layout: a page, a modal, a fullscreen modal...

 ![Checkout Subscription component](/assets/images/billing/checkout-subscription.png)